Limpley Stoke Quarry

 One of the reasons that stone is mined here rather than quarried is it’s partial location within the Cotswolds Area of Natural Beauty.
 The proposals for the site do not change this, with expansions planned in the form of a new mine.
 Surface installations at the old mine will be removed and the area reclaimed for agricultural or forestry use.
 The new mine will be landscaped and new access provided.

-Hayes Wood Mine produces roughly between 9-11,000 tonnes of stone each year.
-Planning permission for a 22.62 ha extension to the site was granted in June 1996.
-Reserves of saleable minerals were estimated at that time to be 395,850 tonnes.
-It is considered that there are workable reserves at the site for at least 18 years’ production at current rates of output.
+Hayes Wood Mine produces roughly between 9-11,000 tones of stone each year.
+Planning permission for a 0.22km extension to the site was granted in June 1996.
+Reserves of saleable minerals were estimated at that time to be 395,850 tones.
+It is considered that there are workable reserves at the site for at least 18 years' production at current rates of output.